Overwatch 2 Tracer: Abilities, Changes & PlayStyle

 All Tracer Abilities (Image Credit: eXputer)

-While the core abilities of Tracer, as you’ve seen in our captured image above, are unchanged from the original game to the sequel, developers have tweaked the damage numbers, cooldowns, and a few subtle changes that really shake things up if you’re planning to continue playing as Tracer in the sequel.
+While the core abilities of Tracer, as you’ve seen in my captured image above, are unchanged from the original game to the sequel, developers have tweaked the damage numbers, cooldowns, and a few subtle changes that really shake things up if you’re planning to continue playing as Tracer in the sequel.

 Pulse Pistols